-The development team has a collective code ownership.
+The development team has collective code ownership.
 Each team member can change or refactor any part of the code.
 It ensures that no one developer becomes a bottleneck for changes and it allows programmers to reuse any functionality that might be required by multiple user stories.

 Extreme Programming is obsessed with feedback, and in software development, good feedback requires good testing.
 Top XP teams practice “test-driven development”.

 Test in XP comes in two types: unit tests and customer tests.
 The coding phase begins by creating test first units for each feature to be developed.
 The developed feature should pass all the test units to be considered as completed.
 This is called unit testing.
 Unit Tests are automated tests written by the developers to test functionality as they write it.
 Acceptance Tests or customer tests are specified by the customer to test that the overall system is functioning as planned.
 Automated testing results in much better overall quality.
-Basically before programmers add a feature, they write a test for it.
+Basically, before programmers add a feature, they write a test for it.

 - Unit Testing

-Like we discussed, unit tests are automated tests written by the developers during the coding phase to test features as they are developed.
+As we discussed, unit tests are automated tests written by the developers during the coding phase to test features as they are developed.
 Unit tests are very important as it can save a large amount of effort.

 - Acceptance Testing

 The basis of extreme programming is a continuous mechanism of customer involvement through feedback during the development phase.
-Programmers must listen to what the customers and project managers need the system to do, what business value they want to provide.
+Programmers must listen to what the customers and project managers need the system to do, and what business value they want to provide.
 They must understand these needs well enough to give the customer feedback about the technical aspects of how the problem might be solved, or cannot be solved.

 - Customer: writes user stories and specifies functional tests.
 Sets priorities, explains stories, views CRC sessions.

 Some roles can be combined in the same individual.
 For example, the same person could have the Coach and Tracker role.
-Some roles probably should not be combined like for example Programmer-Tracker and coach probably shouldn’t combine with anything except Tracker.
+Some roles probably should not be combined for example Programmer-Tracker and coach probably shouldn’t combine with anything except Tracker.

 - The greatest advantage of Extreme Programming is that this methodology allows software development companies to save costs and time required for project realization.
-XP eliminates unproductive activities to reduce costs and frustration of everyone involved.
+XP eliminates unproductive activities to reduce the costs and frustration of everyone involved.
 It allows developers to focus on coding.

 - Simplicity is one more advantage of Extreme Programming projects.
 The developers who prefer to use this methodology create extremely simple code that can be improved at any moment.

 - The basic advantage of XP is that the whole process is visible and accountable.
-The developers make concrete commitments about what they will accomplish, show concrete progress.
+The developers make concrete commitments about what they will accomplish, and show concrete progress.

-- Constant feedback; demonstrate the software early and often, listen carefully and make any changes needed.
+- Constant feedback; demonstrate the software early and often, listen carefully, and make any changes needed.
 Sprints help the team to move in the right direction.

 - Teamwork; everyone is part of the team.
 Team members work together on everything from requirements to code.
 Developers work in pairs; pair programming and never feel alone or forgotten.